CodeYourFuture/cheat-sheet/javascript.md

 # Javascript Cheat Sheet

-A small primer on the syntax and rules seen so far
+A small primer on the syntax and rules seen so far.

 ## Basics

-The ground rules for the Javascript language
+The ground rules for the Javascript language.

 ### Comments